Binge eating disorder: Surgery

-Bariatric surgery has also been proposed as another approach to treat BED and a recent meta-analysis showed that approximately two-thirds of individuals who seek this type of surgery for weight loss purposes have BED.
-Bariatric surgery recipients who had BED prior to receiving the surgery tend to have poorer weight-loss outcomes and are more likely to continue to exhibit eating behaviors characteristic of BED.
+Bariatric surgery has also been proposed as another approach to treat BED, and a recent meta-analysis showed that approximately two-thirds of individuals who seek this type of surgery for weight loss purposes have BED.
+Bariatric surgery recipients who had BED before receiving the surgery tend to have poorer weight-loss outcomes and are more likely to continue to exhibit eating behaviors characteristic of BED.

-Lifestyle Interventions
+Lifestyle interventions

-Other treatments for BED include lifestyle interventions like weight training, peer support groups, and investigation of hormonal abnormalities.
+Other BED treatments include lifestyle changes like weight training, peer support groups, and investigation of hormonal abnormalities.

 Prognosis

-Individuals with BED often have a lower overall quality of life and commonly experience social difficulties.
-Early behavior change is an accurate prediction of remission of symptoms later.
+Individuals with BED often have a lower overall quality of life and face social difficulties.Early behavior changes can predict a full recovery for the future.

-Individuals who have BED commonly have other comorbidities such as major depressive disorder, personality disorder, bipolar disorder, substance abuse, body dysmorphic disorder, kleptomania, irritable bowel syndrome, fibromyalgia, or an anxiety disorder.
-Individuals may also exhibit varying degrees of panic attacks and a history of attempted suicide.
+Individuals who have BED commonly have other conditions such as depression, personality disorder, bipolar disorder, substance abuse, body dysmorphic disorder, kleptomania, irritable bowel syndrome, fibromyalgia, or an anxiety disorder.
+They may also have history of attempted suicide and reoccurring panic attacks.

 While people of a normal weight may overeat occasionally, an ongoing habit of consuming large amounts of food in a short period of time may ultimately lead to weight gain and obesity.
 The main physical health consequences of this type of eating disorder are brought on by the weight gain resulting from calorie-laden bingeing episodes.
 Mental and emotional consequences of binge eating disorder include social weight stigma and emotional loss of control.
-Up to 70% of individuals with BED may also be obese, and therefore obesity-associated morbidities such as high blood pressure and coronary artery disease type 2 diabetes mellitus gastrointestinal issues (e.g., gallbladder disease), high cholesterol levels, musculoskeletal problems and obstructive sleep apnea may also be present.
+Up to 70% of individuals with BED may also be obese, and therefore obesity-associated morbidities such as high blood pressure and coronary artery disease, type 2 diabetes mellitus, gastrointestinal issues (e.g., gallbladder disease), high cholesterol levels, musculoskeletal problems and obstructive sleep apnea may also be present.
+One study found a 42% obesity rate in those who have received a BED diagnosis.
+Additionally, a higher morbid obesity prevalence was observed in this population compared to a population without eating disorders.